 Admittingly, it was our aim to work only the absolute minimum-time required to acquire our capital stock.
 We banked on about 7 – 10 years.
 Nevertheless, it was almost unbelievable even to ourselves that we’ve managed to generate the roughly € 300’000 within 5 years only.
 More about that in our Philosophy of Life chapter, in the section “Our Travel Money”.
 The stock market can be a blessing.

 In May 1999, when we hung up our jobs and dropped out, Brigitte was only 37, and Heinz not even 40 years old.
 By now, we are already 60 and 63 resp. and still on the go.
 Meanwhile, we have past our peak and are more convinced than ever: it was the right decision to decamp forever and ever – whatever the future holds, we arewithout any transition, our trip will eventually lead to our final journey, happy and loaded with uncountable good memories….

-We’ve created this Homepage to share all our experiences we’ve had during the more than 22 years from 1999 up until today, whilst collecting food for thought between the South- and the North poles.
+We’ve created this Homepage to share all our experiences we’ve had during almost a quarter of a century from 1999 up until today, whilst collecting food for thought between the South- and the North poles.
 Have lots of fun and inspiration reading and browsing through our pictures.